 Narcissism clinically referred to as Narcissistic Personality Disorder, or NPD, is a group of destructive personality characteristics that can be hard to spot at the start of a relationship.

-These destructive characteristics might not register with you at first, either as they are often carefully and deliberately hidden, or they simply take time to come to the surface.
-Once someone with NPD has ‘hooked’ you, expect to one or more of the following: You might be mistreated, cheated upon, belittled, exploited stolen from, let down, insulted or – in some cases – physically abused.
+These destructive characteristics might not register with you at first.
+Because a narcissist will often keep them carefully and deliberately hidden, or they simply take time to come to the surface.
+Once someone with NPD has ‘hooked’ you, expect to one or more of the following: You might be mistreated, cheated upon, belittled, exploited, stolen from, let down, insulted or – in some cases – physically abused.

 Some people with NPD literally have a different brain structure to ‘normal’ people.
 They share this with Psychopaths and the two disorders can appear together in the same individual.
-Someone with NPD is generally a person who focuses very strongly on their own wants and needs and – although they may deceive themselves on this point as much as they deceive others – cares little about their partner’s real needs and feelings.
+Someone with NPD is generally a person who focuses very strongly on their own wants and needs.
+Although they may deceive themselves on this point as much as they deceive others.
+They care little about their partner’s real needs and feelings.

 A relationship with a narcissist

 NPD goes beyond simple selfishness.
-It is a deep-rooted and long-lasting disorder that appears to be created by multiple factors, including genetics but also severe childhood trauma, poor attachment to one or more parents, a cold and unloving upbringing, or physically abusive caregivers.
+It is a deep-rooted and long-lasting disorder that appears to be created by multiple factors.
+This can include genetics but also severe childhood trauma, poor attachment to one or more parents, a cold and unloving upbringing, or physically abusive caregivers.

 This causes severe damage to the child, who cannot process that the people who should be nurturing them, are hurting them.
 The child responds by growing up to be an adult who has built up a wall against empathy, against caring for others, or against deep emotional attachment.